 How to run a simulation

-To calculate some legislation variables on people’s situations, you need to create and run a new Simulation.
-Whether situations are described with test cases or data, OpenFisca looks for two kinds of inputs:
+To calculate legislation variables on people’s situations, a Simulation needs to be created and run.
+OpenFisca looks for two kinds of inputs:

 • how persons are dispatched in other entities,